-This letter is to confirm the agreement reached between the Governor's Office of Employee Relations and the Public Employees Federation regarding their mutual interest in maintaining high quality and cost effective health insurance benefits for PS&T Unit employees.
+This letter is to confirm the agreement reached between the Office of Employee Relations and the Public Employees Federation regarding their mutual interest in maintaining high quality and cost effective health insurance benefits for PS&T Unit employees.

-The Article 9.16 Joint Committee on Health Benefits will explore the feasibility and cost effectiveness of changes in the Empire Plan benefit structure after April 1, 2023.
-No later than March 1, 2023, the Joint Committee will issue written non-binding recommendations for consideration by both GOER and PEF.
+The Article 9.16 Joint Committee on Health Benefits will explore the feasibility and cost effectiveness of changes in the Empire Plan benefit structure after April 1, 2026.
+No later than March 1, 2026, the Joint Committee will issue written non-binding recommendations for consideration by both OER and PEF.

-GOER and PEF will consider such non-binding recommendations when they negotiate a successor collective bargaining agreement.
+OER and PEF will consider such non-binding recommendations when they negotiate a successor collective bargaining agreement.